 You probably already asked yourself about mining with your Raspberry Pi.

-Now that Bitcoin becomes really hard to mine, Monero is the new Bitcoin
+Now that Bitcoin is becoming very hard to mine, Monero is the new Bitcoin.

 In this tutorial you’ll learn how to mine Monero on Raspberry Pi.

-Mining Monero on Raspberry Pi is easy when you have the good tools.
+Mining Monero on Raspberry Pi is easy when you have good tools.